 How I became more effective.

 Practising as a physiotherapist since I qualified in 1996, I was following the same path as everyone else.
 Over that time I had become stale and disillusioned.
-I felt that, although I was doing what I’d been taught and was told I was doing it well, my treatments were ineffective and the results and outcomes were poor.
+Although I was doing what I’d been taught and was told I was doing it well, I felt that my treatments were ineffective and the results and outcomes were poor.
 I had always believed that physiotherapy could be more effective.

 Then it all changed.
-Twelve years ago, whilst running my own private practice, I was introduced to an alternative way of working that made sense of all my frustrations of being a physiotherapist and it was all backed up by science and research.
+In 2009, whilst as owner of Exeter Physio, I was introduced to an alternative way of working that made sense of all my frustrations of being a physiotherapist and it was all backed up by science and research.